erdebee/homey-innova-ac/README.txt

 - TC Como 2.0
 - MaxiCool
 - Cooper & Hunter CH-VC13TH

-## Developing / installing locally

-To dev against and use this application, download these sourcefiles, install homey SDK and NPM, then:

-First, to download all external libraries run:

-`npm install`

-Then:

-`homey app install`

-in your console / terminal.

 ## Buy me a beer
 Happily using this app?
 I maintain it in my free time.